adnanmg588/GPU_Scout/README.md

 # GPU_Scout - GPU Finder Tool:
-# A Technology HUB JAPAC Initiative, driven by Mahesh Krishnan's vision, to streamline GPU discovery and accessibility.
+# A Technology HUB JAPAC Initiative, driven by Mahesh Krishnan's Vision, to streamline GPU discovery and accessibility.

 **Check the Availability of Any Compute Shape Across OCI Regions !**